vaginessa/dns-wiki/FAQ.md

 Frequently Asked Questions (FAQ)
 ========

-This FAQ is designed to answer the most questions about AFWall+, please take your time to read it.
+This FAQ is designed to answer the most common questions, please take your time to read it before you ask anything.

+We are not responsible for external content!

 Index
 -----